Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga for seniors.

 I am firm believer in the idea that emotions heal.

 Happiness and fun produce positive energy that can heal the body.
-That’s one reason why you should focus on using yoga for positive energy.
+That’s one reason why you should focus on using yogic poses for positive energy.

-Make yoga fun and enjoyable.
+Make it fun and enjoyable.
 Not only will this boost your mood, but it will also help to relax your body and to release any tension.
 Happiness is a healer.

 Make sure you combine your physical yoga exercise with mental exercises.
 To do this, practice yogic meditations.

-For the best anti-aging yoga for over 60s, combine mindfulness exercises with physical yoga poses and exercise your entire being.
+For the best seniors’ yoga for over 60s, combine mindfulness exercises with physical poses and exercise your entire being.

-When starting, try 20 minutes of yoga followed by 20 minutes of meditation.
+When starting, try 20 minutes of poses followed by 20 minutes of meditation.
 In just 40 minutes you will exercise your entire being, ad you will feel great!

 And That’s How To Practice Yoga As A Senior